lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     len              INTEGER,
-    -- Defines the length of the keying material output of the KDF -- SHOULD be the maximum key length of the MAC function -- MUST NOT be bigger that 255*Nh of the KDF where Nh is output --   size of the KDF
+    -- Defines the length of the keying material output of the KDF -- SHOULD be the maximum key length of the MAC function -- MUST NOT be larger that 255*Nh of the KDF where Nh is the --   output size of the KDF
     ct               OCTET STRING
     -- Ciphertext output from the Encapsulate function }
 ~~~~

+\< ToDo: Update the ASN.1 module! >

-The CMP messages protected using the shared symmetric key derived from the KEM shared secret will contain a MAC value in PKIProtection and the protectionAlg MAY be one of the options described in CMP Algorithms Section 6.2 [RFCCCCC].
+When CMP messages protection using the shared symmetric key (ssk) derived from the two KEM shared secrets the MAC algorithm is placed in the protectionAlg header field and the MAC value is placed in the PKIProtection field.
+The MAC algorithm MAY be one of the options described in CMP Algorithms Section 6.2 [RFCCCCC].

-The message flow establishing a shared symmetric key consists of an additional
-genm/genp with no protection and the desired request/response messages with
-MAC-based protection and looks like this:
+The message flow using KEM keys for message protection is as follows.
+A regular CMP transaction is preceded by a genm/genp message exchange with no protection that is needed to establish a shared symmetric key using KEM public keys from the sender's and recipient's KEM certificate.
+This shared symmetric key (ssk) is then used for MAC-based protection of the remaining request and response messages of the transaction.

 ~~~~